Basic vulnerability scanning

 Note

-Hub Vulnerability Scanning requires a Docker Pro, Team, or Business subscription.
+Docker Hub static scanning requires a Docker Pro, Team, or Business subscription.

-Docker Hub vulnerability scanning lets you automatically scan Docker images for vulnerabilities.
+Docker Hub static vulnerability scanning lets you automatically run a point-in-time scan on your Docker images for vulnerabilities.

-When you push an image to a Docker Hub repository after turning on vulnerability scanning, Docker Hub automatically scans the image to identify vulnerabilities.
-Vulnerability Scanning lets you review the security state of your images and take actions to fix issues identified during the scan, resulting in more secure deployments.
+When you push an image to a Docker Hub repository after turning on static scanning, Docker Hub automatically scans the image to identify vulnerabilities.
+The scan results shows the security state of your images at the time when the scan was run.

 Scan results include:

-From February 27th, 2023, Docker began rolling out changes to the technology that supports the Docker Hub Vulnerability Scanning feature.
-Docker Hub Vulnerability Scanning is now powered natively by Docker, instead of a third-party.
+From February 27th, 2023, Docker changed the technology that supports the Docker Hub static scanning feature.
+The static scanning is now powered natively by Docker, instead of a third-party.

 As a result of this change, scanning now detects vulnerabilities at a more granular level than before.
 This in turn means that vulnerability reports may show a higher number of vulnerabilities.
 If you used vulnerability scanning before February 27th, 2023, you may see that new vulnerability reports list a higher number of vulnerabilities, due to a more thorough analysis.